aipescience/queryparser/docs/development.md

 # Development notes

+queryparser is a python tool for parsing of MySQL/PostgreSQL SELECT-like queries.
+It checks whether the query is syntactically and structurally correct and after traversing the query structure extracts all touched columns (even if they are aliased multiple times), touched tables, along with all used keywords and functions.
+These are accessible to the user after the query has been processed and can be used to check, for example, for permissions before the query is sent to the server.

+In addition, queryparser can also work with ADQL queries which can be translated to either MySQL or PostgreSQL language and then further processed the same way.

 Below is a more detailed description along with instructions for anyone who is interested in further developing the package.